 There are currently no topics for this game.

-to version 22.214.171.124.
+ExtrasInstalling Opposing Force automatically patches Half-Life to version 18.104.22.168.
 The patch not only fixes several bugs, but adds the multiplayer mode Team Fortress Classic.

 - All blood and gore effects after hits against enemies or the player were removed.